 Surf City USA

-California is home to a lot of surfing destinations.
+California known for being home to a lot of surfing destinations.
 However, only one city has the honor of being called “Surf City USA.”
 Huntington Beach trademarked the moniker in November 2004.
 The city’s beach has waves that are around 2 to 3 feet high, which makes it the perfect place for surfing competitions.
 Huntington Beach has also hosted the US Open of Surfing on the south side of the pier since 1959.

 Throughout the years, Huntington Beach became such a popular surfing destination that music artists couldn’t help but mention the city or write a song about the amazing place.
 The Beach Boys’ Brian Wilson and Mike Love wrote the song “Surfin’ Safari” which mentions the city in its second verse.
 Jan & Dean’s “Surf Route 101” sings about a surfer girl at Huntington Pier.
 The Surfaris also sang about “Surfer Joe” winning the annual surfer’s convention meet at Huntington Beach.